Can the abuser access my email account?

 - If you use a Web-based email program like Gmail or Yahoo, your email account may be visible to someone who visits those websites on your computer unless you properly log out.
 Just closing your browser is not enough - you must first log out of your account to make sure that when the abuser goes to the email programs website, your personal account information won’t be on the screen.

 - If you use of one these Web-based email programs, the abuser may be able to access your email account if s/he knows your email address and password.
 Note: Some people's computers save their email address and password for them.
 If your computer has your email address and password saved, anyone with access to your computer can read your email.
+You may be able to change this setting on your browser by changing your preferences.
+You can look up specific instructions for the browser you use by searching in a search engine with your browser’s name and “how to disable automatic password saving.”

 - If the abuser knows your email address, remember to not open any email attachments sent from the abuser and to not reply to an email sent by the abuser using your new email account, as these actions may let the abuser install spyware on your computer and track your email messages.